HardisonCo/.github/international/kazakhstan/kz-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with kz_Health systems in Kazakhstan.
+This document outlines how HMS-MCP is integrated with kz-health systems in Kazakhstan.